nhuhoang0701/CSE6242/README.txt

 ### Frontend

-Start the live server with the following `npm` script:
+Start the live server with the following `npm` command:

 ```bash
 npm run dev
 ```

-Then open your browser at http://localhost:5173/ui.
+Then open your browser at http://localhost:5173/ui

 ### Backend